 - Highlight the significance of the information /knowledge contained in collections

 - Public recognition of the importance of documentary heritage

 - Increased possibility of attracting resources (to care for, preserve and promote the collection)

 - Raised awareness of the work done by custodians of documentary heritage

-Established in 2010, the New Zealand Memory of the World Programme is run by a Trust in close association with and support from the New Zealand National Commission for UNESCO.
+The New Zealand Memory of the World Programme is grateful for the support of the New Zealand National Commission for UNESCO.